SNOMED CT-AU FAQs

 What is Logical Observation Identifiers Names and Codes (LOINC)?

 LOINC® is a common language (set of identifiers, codes and names) for clinical and laboratory observations.
 If you think of an observation as a ‘question’ and the observation result value as an ‘answer’, LOINC codes represent the ‘question’ for a test or measurement.
 SNOMED CT is used in conjunction with this standard to represent the ‘answer’ to the question.
+Visit the LOINC website for more information.

 The Regenstrief Institute Inc. and SNOMED International have signed a long-term agreement to begin cooperative work linking their leading global health care terminologies LOINC, and SNOMED CT.
 This timely and significant agreement will help improve safety, functionality and interoperability for the rapidly growing number of clinicians who manage and exchange health data with electronic medical records.